Two households, both alike in dignity,

 Three frames of Romeo and Juliet playing dress-up.

-The first shot, Romeo alone, backlit, all brooding silhouette, clutching that jug of milk like it’s the only thing keeping him tethered to earth, wants you to believe in solitude, in the pure ache of romantic longing.
-And the milk, Christ, the milk.
-That primal, infantile hunger for the breast, for sustenance, for the thing you can’t name but would die without.
-That’s the longing that makes you stupid and reckless.
-The second gives you Juliet in close-up, and suddenly the whole story pivots, becomes hers, becomes about the interior life we project onto that face.
-The third?
-Both of them together, and now it’s about the space between bodies, the tension, the whole doomed machinery of desire and death.
-Three pictures.
-Three realities.
-All true.
-All bullshit.
+The first shot.
+Romeo alone, backlit, all brooding silhouette, clutching that jug of milk like it’s the only thing keeping him tethered to earth, wants you to believe in solitude, in the pure ache of romantic longing.
+And the milk.
+Christ, the milk.
+That primal infantile hunger for the breast, for sustenance, for the thing you can’t name but would die without, that ancient unembarrassed thirst that makes grown men into idiots and idiots into corpses.
+That’s the longing that makes you stupid.
+That’s the longing that makes you reckless.
+That’s the longing that gets you a tomb at sixteen.

 These aren’t documents.
 They’re arguments.
-They’re three different people trying to convince you of something real, something that mattered, something worth freezing in silver and light.
-And the beautiful, terrible thing is: maybe we did.
+Three arguments.
+Three different people I was, in three different seconds, trying to convince you, trying to convince myself, that something happened that afternoon worth freezing in silver and light.